Student Contact Policy

 This information is available to our staff as well as employers of trainees or employer sponsored studies.

-It is compared to the Target Qs per week - and this is used to determine if a student is ahead or behind in their course.
+It is compared to the Target Questions per week - and this is used to determine if a student is ahead or behind in their course.

 Subject due dates will align to this (noting that lots of resubmission of the same questions will mean students can still get behind but seem to be meeting the goal question amount).